Gastropteron minutum Ong & Gosliner, 2017

 Maui: widely distributed in the western and central Pacific.

-First recorded in Hawaii from Hekili Point, Maui by CP on May 2, 1996.
+It was first recorded in Hawaii from Hekili Point, Maui by CP on May 2, 1996.

 Photo: CP: 2